terratown/github.io/_posts/2021-02-20-data-feminism-review.md

 * **Make sure classifications don’t have bad consequences.**

-&ensp; &ensp; Have the Paradox of exposure in mind.
+&ensp; &ensp; Have the *Paradox of Exposure* in mind.
 Classification can reinforce discrimination.

 * **Hack the data you are working with.**

-&ensp; &ensp; Use color coding to make your argument visible or show the absence of data.
+&ensp; &ensp; For example, use color coding to make your argument visible or show the absence of data.

 ![](/assets/img/congress-representation.jpg)